Kuldīga Photography Residency

 A photography studio is available for the residents’ use by arrangement.

-Kuldīga (population 13,500) is one of the oldest and most charming towns in Latvia.
+Kuldīga (population around 13,000) is one of the oldest and most charming towns in Latvia.
 The town has wonderfully preserved its medieval appearance of the 17th century Courlandian capital.
-The unique old town with its maze of roof-tiled buildings, and the river Venta with the widest waterfall in Europe (250 meters) are the town’s prime attractions, along with numerous cultural events geared to the inhabitants and visitors alike.
-In 2008, Kuldīga's historic center has been awarded the European Heritage candidate Label.
-Every August, Kuldīga hosts the International Summer School of Photography as well as a range of other cultural events.
+The unique old town with its maze of roof-tiled buildings, and the river Venta with the widest waterfall in Europe are the town’s prime attractions, along with numerous cultural events geared to the inhabitants and visitors alike.
+In 2008, Kuldīga's historic center became a candidate for the European Heritage Label.
 For more about Kuldīga, read here.

 2016: Felicia Honkasalo (Finland)